Surveillance of antimicrobial use and resistance in human health

 Participating countries choose which AMR and antimicrobial usage information they report according to their own priorities.

-The WHO regularly reviews and expands the list of organisms, specimens and antimicrobials.
+The WHO regularly reviews and expands the list of organisms, specimens, and antimicrobials.

 Find out more